mdn/content/files/en-us/learn/tools_and_testing/cross_browser_testing/testing_strategies/index.md

 You can classify browsers and devices by the amount of support you intend to give.
 For example:

-1. A grade: Common/modern browsers — Known to be capable.
+1. A-grade: Common/modern browsers — Known to be capable.
 Test thoroughly and provide full support.
-2. B grade: Older/less capable browsers — known not to be capable.
+2. B-grade: Older/less capable browsers — known not to be capable.
 Test, and provide a more basic experience that gives full access to core information and services.
-3. C grade: Rare/unknown browsers — don't test, but assume they are capable.
+3. C-grade: Rare/unknown browsers — don't test, but assume they are capable.
 Serve the full site, which should work, at least with the fallbacks provided by our defensive coding.

 In the following sections, we'll build up a support chart in this format.